quantum-kite/kite/docs/documentation/magnetic.md

 modification = kite.Modification(magnetic_field = mag)
 ```

-where (`#!python mag` ) is the magnetic field strength.
+where (`#!python mag` ) is the magnetic field strength (in Tesla).
 When used with periodic boundary conditions, B is restricted to be a multiple of a minimum magnetic field, which is determined internally when generating the configuration file (see details below).

 For example, to compute the DOS of a disordered system subject to the B-field modification discussed above we use